What are degenerative diseases of the nervous system?

-- Problems controlling movements: tremors, muscular rigidity, slowness beginning and executing movements, alteration in reflexes and problems with balance.
+- Problems controlling movements: tremors, muscular rigidity, slowness beginning and executing movements, alteration in reflexes and problems with balance

 - Cognitive problems (dementia): impaired memory, disorientation, deficiencies in intellectual abilities, language problems, etc.

-- Other secondary symptoms include insomnia, communication problems, eating disorders, urinary problems, difficulty swallowing, depression, distress, among others.
+- Other secondary symptoms include insomnia, communication problems, eating disorders, urinary problems, difficulty swallowing, depression, distress, among others

 Medical tests for degenerative diseases of the nervous system

 The diagnostic process is not simple and is usually long since symptoms are difficult to analyse in the early stages of the disease.
-In addition, there are several common symptoms in neurodegenerative diseases, which further complicate their diagnosis.
+In addition, there are several common symptoms in neurodegenerative diseases, which can further complicate diagnosis.